shivraj-sambhus/Excel-Dashboard-Project/README.md

 # Objective

+Micheal is the owner of a multinational coffee chain operating in the U.S.A, U.K, and Ireland and wants to know what the total sales of his company are in each month and whether or not his company's customer loyalty program is successful.

 In this project, I will create an interactive dashboard of coffee sales that can be filtered by year, quantity sold, roast type, and by members of the loyalty program.
-This allows me to analyze the customer sales dataset and understand the frequency of purchases by customer and country.
+This allows me to determine the customer sales per month in each country and to compare the sales of members of the loyalty program versus nonmembers.
 Note that this project was completed in Google Sheets and you may encounter issues with compiling it if you use Excel directly.

 <img width="967" height="40" alt="image" src="https://github.com/user-attachments/assets/c6ab204a-bb10-4245-ab20-1771c4897068" />